Portal | Wildflowers Home Page | Plant Books | 500+ Flower Photos | Edibles | Weed Ecology | Mushrooms | Links

 Prevention: Motorized vehicles are the greatest contributor to the spread of knapweed.
 Nearly 2,000 seeds may be caught underneath a vehicle after driving through one knapweed patch.
 Up to 10% of those seeds can still be stuck there ten miles down the road.
 Off-road vehicles are especially notorious for spreading knapweed up and down trail systems.
 If you drive through a patch of knapweed it is essential that you at least stop at a carwash and thoroughly spray clean the underside of your vehicle.

 Knapweeds love disturbed soils, so they are often the first to move in when new subdivisions are cut out of native rangeland.
-Any kind of road construction also contributes to it's spread, especially when road dirt is moved from one location to another.
+Any kind of road construction also contributes to its spread, especially when road dirt is moved from one location to another.
 Legislation to require weed-free fill dirt along highways was killed in the 1999 session of the Montana legislature.
 The cost of acquiring weed-free fill dirt is unknown.

-Mechanical Controls: Pulling knapweed by hand is effective on very small patches, but it requires persistance over a number of years to exhaust the seeds in the soil.
+Mechanical Controls: Pulling knapweed by hand is effective on very small patches, but it requires persistence over a number of years to exhaust the seeds in the soil.
 The patch may even get bigger the second year, as over-looked seedlings from the first year mature into full-sized plants.
 Even one missed plant can produce a thousand or more seeds to regenerate the seedbank, so real diligence is required.
 I find it is helpful to pound in stakes around the site to help identify it in subsequent years.

 A rumor has been circulating about a forest ranger who reportedly developed a form of cancer in his fingers after a long day of pulling knapweed by hand.
 According to the rumor, the plants contain properties that promote cell division.
 The plant juice reportedly entered cuts in his hands and led to the amputation of two fingers.
 Research suggests that there is little truth to the rumor, but you can still wear gloves, just to be on the safe side.